Overview

 Challenge

 The use of solar energy with concentrated solar power – CSP for short – is significant because the heat generated in CSP plants can be stored very cost-effectively in order to be retrieved later as required.
-Therefore, CSP plants can stabilize the power grids with increasingly fluctuating energy generation from photovoltaics (PV) and wind.
-There are a variety of approaches to configuring CSP plants.
-However, there is still a lack of a concept that is so universal, simple and at the same time cost-effective that it can be used on an industrial scale with similar contributions to those already generated by PV and wind energy.
+In sun-rich regions, CSP plants can therefore provide energy at night and also stabilize power grids amidst increasingly fluctuating energy generation from photovoltaics (PV) and wind.
+Numerous approaches exist for the configuration of CSP plants.
+However, there is still a lack of a concept that is so universal, simple, and at the same time cost-effective that it can be used on an industrial scale with similar contributions to those already generated by PV and wind energy.

 Solution